 If you are reading this, you must have bought a backpack sometime in your life or maybe you are planning to buy one.
 The process includes spending hours in the gear shop, immersing yourself in a sea of available options to find your perfect one.
-Your backpack ultimately is the only thing that tags along in every adventure like a silent friend that has

 Now, have you ever wondered or put yourself in the shoes of engineers who design your Backpack?

 What are their thoughts while they intricately design each feature of the bag for your safety and comfort?
 Well, I didn’t give it much thought either, until I got this amazing opportunity when Decathlon, one of the world’s largest sporting brands selected me as a part of the team to test their latest line of Backpacks.
 They invited us to their International Design Centre in Passy, France to test the prototype of their latest Backpacks while hiking the beautiful trails of French Alps.